sam-d-j/react-portfolio-explained/README.md

 ## What it produces

-- Produces a static website output
+- A static website
-- Deploys it to Github Pages for access
+- Deploys it to Github Pages for public access

 ## What it uses